PhD in Vision Science

 The doctoral program provides intensive training for students interested in a research career in academia or industry.
 PhD students participate in a series of courses, seminars, tutorials and journal clubs and receive intensive training in selected areas of vision research.
 Students must complete an original doctoral dissertation project in basic, translational or clinical vision research.

 The PhD in Vision Science requires the completion of 80 semester hours of course credit.
 The core curriculum requirements include a year-long Proseminar, which provides a comprehensive introduction to vision science, a minimum of five seminars/tutorials in different designated Option List areas, an introduction to statistical methods, and a course in ethics in research.
 In addition, students must complete a minimum of two laboratory rotations during the first year.
 During the laboratory rotations, students develop technical laboratory skills needed for research and gain experience interacting with a variety of researchers in different laboratory settings.
 By the end of their third year in the program, students complete a qualifying exam which consists of the submission of a written Dissertation Proposal followed by the oral defense of the proposal.
 Successful completion of the dissertation defense is the final requirement of the doctoral degree.
 PhD students are eligible for financial support through graduate student stipends, tuition waivers, grants and fellowships.

-Download Graduate Policy Document and Doctoral Student Handbook for detailed description of the PhD curriculum and requirements:
+Download the Current Doctoral Program Brochure, the Graduate Policy Document and Doctoral Student Handbook for detailed description of the PhD curriculum and requirements:

 Tuition Waivers and Graduate Assistantships

 Full-time PhD students receive tuition waivers and stipends.
 The stipends are usually in the form of graduate assistantships.
 As of September 2014, the current graduate assistantship stipend was $33,000 per year.
 Graduate students with an OD degree and a NYS optometric license may also apply for part-time clinical appointments.